pnavara/ImageProcessingBOE/README.md

 > Goal: Find the horizontal and vertical displacements of sidewalk with an image.
 Functionality for a running rover to detect and measure these displacements.

 **Work seperated**
 > Work is still in progress therefore only commited to branches.
-Branches are made for separate students to stay true to file system for future use.
+Branches are made for separate students to stay true to file system for future use. <em>**See branches for code**</em>